waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Presto/Common functions and operators.md

 -   regexp\_like\(string, pattern\) → boolean

     Evaluates the regular expression pattern and determines if it is contained within string.
-It returns TRUE if yes, and False if otherwise.
-This function is similar to the LIKE operator, expect that the pattern only needs to be contained within string, rather than needing to match all of string.
+If it is, TRUE is returned.
+If not, False is returned.
+This function is similar to the LIKE operator, expect that the pattern only needs to be contained within **string**, rather than needing to match all of **string**.

-    Examples
+    For example:

     ```
     SELECT regexp_like('1a 2b 14m', '\d+b'); -- true